Mission & Vision

 Darrin was unsuccessful at his attempt for elected office in 2010 but because of his journey he has become a recognizable community leader and role model for youth growing up in urban cities.

 Darrin continues through his work and his activism participating in various protests, demonstrations, and rallies around social and economic injustice issues.
-Darrin is a graduated of the 2014 Congressional Black Caucus Political Boot Camp program and has worked on several electoral campaigns for progressive candidates and progressive issues locally and nationally.
+Darrin graduated from the 2014 Congressional Black Caucus Political Boot Camp program and has worked on several electoral campaigns for progressive candidates and progressive issues locally and nationally.